 every day and working with Vessel is a huge one, but it is definitely a

-Vessel was initially wary to leave Tracy and Carrie, so trying to bond
+Vessel was initially wary to leave Tracy, so trying to bond

 was initially met with some resistance.
 Each time Vessel smelled her

 trainer, she would become distracted and try to search the facility for

 them.
 However, Vessel soon learned to trust Stephen and the two have

 developed a strong working relationship.
 Since Vessel spends her time

 outside work living with Stephen as a pet, this bond is only set to grow

 even stronger.
 Stephen describes the strength of this relationship along

 the lines of trust; he believes that the more Vessel trusts him, the better